Investment Fraud Lawyer Serving Clients in Orange County, CA

 The US Department of Justice aggressively investigates and prosecutes securities fraud cases involving ‘high-yield investment programs’ and pyramid schemes.
 The crime often involves misleading information, withholding information vital to an investor’s decision-making, providing counsel in bad faith, and some kind of insider trading that benefits them at the expense of the investor.

 If you have been accused or charged with crimes such as investment fraud, it is important that you speak with a criminal defense attorney as soon as possible in order to have a better hope of building a winning defense.
 Criminal defense lawyer Diane C. Bass has extensive experience providing a strong, knowledgeable defense to those accused of investment fraud.
-If you or your business are facing legal issues stemming from investment fraud or securities fraud, please contact the Law Office of Diane C. Bass to schedule an appointment for a free case evaluation.
+If you or your business are facing legal issues stemming from investment fraud or securities fraud, please contact the Law Office of Diane C. Bass to schedule an appointment for your case evaluation.

 What Are Common Types of Investment Fraud?